-Since it was super hot at the cabin (and no campfire ban), thought it would be a good plan to “test” the Cowboy Hot Tub Project.
+Since it was super hot at the cabin (and no campfire ban), though it would be a good plan to “test” the Cowboy Hot Tub Project.
 The goal was to place a hose/copper pipe in the campfire and run it back into the tub.
 The water would be pumped through the hose and come out warm on the other end.
 After 2 hours, the water should be a reasonable temperature.

 Most of the parts were scavenged, but the stock tank was purchased used from a local farm for $200.
 The water tank measures 10′ long x 3′ wide by 2′ deep.
 It has two brace beams to keep the sides from falling out.
 The 300-gallon water tank was filled with a 1-1/2” PVC pipe from the water line to the cabin.
 More information about the parts can be found at the blog post on July 12, 2015

-I had bits and pieces of leftover, 1/2″ soft copper pipe from the old roof top water system.
+I had bits and pieces of 1/2″ soft copper pipe from the old roof top water system.
 Using a car tire as a bending form, the pipe was bent into a coil.
 Built up a fire using the “log cabin” style and placed the copper pipe over the flames.
 It worked pretty well, but the fire needed to be hotter.
 I moved some the wood around and cut smaller pieces.
 It let it burn for a few hours and then called it quits for the day.

 The next day, I looked around the shop and found a decent coil of 3/8″ soft copper.
 It was wound up in four coils and looked like it would do a better job.
 Attached the garden hose to the ends and started to work on the fire.
 This time, I found an old, round BBQ that had holes in the bottom.
 I looked for shorter logs and split them with an axe.
 The plan was to create a small, hot fire inside the old BBQ.
 Hopefully, the heat will be contained.
 Once the fire was going well, the coils over the fire.
 I kept adding pieces to the inside and outside of the coil.